Chocolate Cupcakes Recipe

 - Heat oven to 350°F. Place Baking Cups in each of 12 regular-size muffin cups.

-- In large bowl, mix flour, baking soda, salt, baking powder, and cocoa powder; set aside.
+- In a large bowl, mix flour, baking soda, salt, baking powder, and cocoa powder; set aside.

 - Add your wet ingredients (coconut oil, eggs, sugar, and vanilla) to your dry ingredients (cocoa powder mixture).
 Make sure you add the wet ingredients a little at a time!
 Add approximately 3/4 cup of milk mix/fold to combine.